-- B. Alternates.
+B. Alternates.
 Alternates are selected or appointed by their caucuses and/or caucus chairs on a yearly basis to serve as a representative of the college, unit, or division when a Faculty Senator cannot attend a meeting.
 Their term is for one year.
 They may serve on Faculty Senate committees (as any faculty member may serve on Faculty Senate committees without being a Faculty Senator).
 An alternate may chair a committee if appointed by the Faculty Senate President.
-An alternate must be eligible to serve as an Elected Senator at the time elected or appointed to serve, and must be available to attend Faculty Senate meetings. - C. Student Body President.
-The Student Government Association (SGA) shall be represented on the Faculty Senate by the Student Body President.
-The Student Body President shall be an ex officio, non-voting member of the Faculty Senate.
-In the event that the Student Body President cannot attend a regular senate meeting, an SGA student designee shall be appointed.
-The Student Body President shall be permitted to provide a report to the Faculty Senate at the request of the Faculty Senate President. - D. Duties of a Faculty Senator.
-Each voting member of the Faculty Senate shall: - 1.
-Represent the constituency and the broader interests of the faculty; - 2.
+An alternate must be eligible to serve as an Elected Senator at the time elected or appointed to serve, and must be available to attend Faculty Senate meetings.

+C. Shared Governance Representatives.
+The Student Government Association (SGA) shall be represented on the Faculty Senate by the Student Body President; the Graduate Student Senate (GSS) by the Graduate Student President; and the Exempt Staff Council by the President.
+These Presidents shall be ex officio, non-voting members of the Faculty Senate.
+In the event that cannot attend a regular senate meeting, a designee shall be appointed.
+Any President shall be permitted to provide a report to the Faculty Senate at the request of the Faculty Senate President.

+D. Duties of a Faculty Senator.
+Each voting member of the Faculty Senate shall:

+- 1. Represent their caucus and the broader interests of the faculty; - 2.
 Attend and participate in Faculty Senate meetings on a regular basis; - 3.
-Participate actively in the appropriate caucus;

-- 4. Communicate and interact regularly with constituents; - 5.
+Participate actively in the appropriate caucus; - 4.
+Communicate and interact regularly with their caucuses ; - 5.
 Maintain active membership on at least one Faculty Senate standing committee; - 6.
 Serve on other committees and task forces as needed; and - 7.
-Participate in Faculty Senate retreats, training, and information sessions. - E. Apportionment.
+Participate in Faculty Senate retreats, training, and information sessions.

+- E. Apportionment.
 The number of elected Faculty Senators for each caucus is determined through a process of apportioning.
 The number of seats in each caucus shall be apportioned in early spring each year using the list of faculty from August of the previous year.
-Seats will be apportioned among the respective colleges, units, and divisions by the administrative assistant of the Faculty Senate under the supervision of the FSLT on the following basis: All continuing part-time faculty of at least 20% FTE shall be combined into full-time equivalents to be added to the full-time eligible faculty in determining the basis for representation of each caucus of the Faculty Senate.
+Seats will be apportioned among the respective colleges, units, and divisions by the administrative assistant of the Faculty Senate under the supervision of the FSLT on the following basis: All continuing part-time faculty of at least 20% FTE shall be combined into full-time equivalents to be added to the full time elicible faculty in determining the basis for representation of each caucus of the Faculty. - full-time eligible faculty in determining the basis for representation of each caucus of the Faculty

+Senate.
 Appendix I of this document shows how faculty FTEs are used for determining the number of elected faculty representatives.